azzmnrwebdev/azzmnrwebdev/README.md

 - 👯 I’m looking to collaborate on **Project Full Time, Open Source, Freelance or Part Time**

-- 👨‍💻 All of my projects are available at [https://azzmnrdev.com/](https://azzmnrdev.com/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://azzmnrdev.com/)

 - 📫 How to reach me **muhazzmnralwmansyr23@gmail.com**